Search⌘ K

 Understanding Vision Models: How AI Learns to See

 Not much.
-You rely heavily on vision: recognizing faces, moving around, enjoying a sunset.
+You rely heavily on vision: recognizing faces, moving around, and enjoying a sunset.
 Vision is central to how you understand the world.

 That is where vision models come in.
 Just like language models handle text, vision models let AI see, interpret, and even generate images.
 They allow AI to visually understand the world, which is why vision is such a big deal in AI.